jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 My phone was incompatible, so I have to settle with using ATT.
 I have shipped (you need an address and you need to wait for the shipment) a SIM card and will be getting a [3-month $99 prepaid plan](https://www.att.com/support/article/wireless/KM1391956/).

-In Singapore, you could simply buy a prepaid SIM card from any store, and I have been surviving on that till today.
-In my first days, when outside of any WiFi range, I have been using my Starhub prepaid data roaming.
-However, I need a local phone number so that I can receive my 2FA from the bank.
+In Singapore, you could simply buy a prepaid SIM card from any phone store, and I have been surviving on that till today.
+I would have preferred to do this here as well.

+In my first days in the US, when outside of any free WiFi range, I have been using my Starhub prepaid data roaming.
+I still need a local phone number urgently so that I can receive my 2FA from the bank.

 I will move on to Mint Mobile after buying an iPhone.